 Halkidiki, the fork of peninsulas that jut out into the Aegean Sea, is somewhat of an underrated mainland Greece holiday destination.
 With a laidback atmosphere and lots old world charm, Halkidiki offers some of the best scenery in Greece, both along its epic beaches and further inland, to its undulating hills and quaint villages.
 The three peninsulas are called Kassandra, with its choice of resorts from Kalithea to Sani; Sithonia, the middle peninsula, which is wild and rugged, and lastly, Mount Athos, a strict monastic republic which you can only really appreciate from a boat, seeing as visitors are not allowed inside.
 For more info on Halkidiki, check out our holidays to Halkidiki.

 Croatia is home to the magical Dubrovnik, a relatively new contender for summer holidays, but incredible nonetheless.
-Dubrovnik might just be one of the most romantic cities in Europe, and its cobbled streets, red-tiled roofs and access to many of Croatia’s dazzling attractions along the Adriatic Coast make Dubrovnik a top pick for a 2018 summer holiday.
-Whilst you’re in Croatia why not visit the historic city of Split, or one Hvar, one of Croatia's many islands?
-For more information on Croatia holidays visit our Croatia holidays page.
+Dubrovnik might just be one of the most romantic cities in Europe, and its cobbled streets, red-tiled roofs and access to many of Croatia’s dazzling attractions along the Adriatic Coast make it a top pick for a 2019 summer holiday.
+Whilst you’re in Croatia why not visit the historic city of Split, or one of the many charismatic islands like Hvar?
+For more information visit our Croatia holidays page.